jobcloud/Sylius/docs/book/products/attributes.rst

    $product->addAttribute($hardcover);

 Now let's see what has to be done if you would like to add an attribute of ``integer`` type.
-Let's find such a one in the repository, it will be for example the ``BOOK-PAGES`` attribute.
+Let's find one in the repository, as example we will use the ``BOOK-PAGES`` attribute.

 .. code-block:: php